The Family Man: Development

 Abraham, however, wasn't sure about Ratner initially.
 Meanwhile, Hanson left the project to direct Wonder Boys instead.
 According to Abraham, "It just didn't seem like his kind of film.
 But after getting to know him during the entire year he stalked me, I finally figured that maybe he was the right guy for the job.
 He brought something really original and vibrant to the material".
 Ratner was officially signed on as the director after the success of Rush Hour.

-Like director Ratner, star Nicolas Cage originally wasn't interested in doing a lighthearted romantic comedy drama, as he had already done 8mm and Bringing out the Dead and also finished filming Gone in 60 Seconds, but after he saw Rush Hour with his father, he accepted the part of Jack Campbell as he was inspired to do so after seeing Ratner's enthusiasm for the project.
+Like director Ratner, star Nicolas Cage originally wasn't interested in doing a lighthearted romantic comedy drama, as he was focused on more serious and complex roles such as in 8mm and Bringing out the Dead.
+He was also exhausted from filming Gone in 60 Seconds, but after seeing Rush Hour with his father, he accepted the part of Jack Campbell after finding himself inspired by Ratner's enthusiasm for the project.
 With Cage and director Ratner in place, the filmmakers needed to cast the role of Kate Reynolds, which was the most sought-after role for the film but a difficult one to cast.
 Both the filmmakers and Cage were impressed with Téa Leoni's ability to convey the intricate subtleties of the role.

 Filming

-Principal photography began on November 19, 1999 in Teaneck, New Jersey and Sleepy Hollow, New York, where fall foliage was still in evidence.
+Principal photography began on November 19, 1999, in Teaneck, New Jersey and Sleepy Hollow, New York, where fall foliage was still in evidence.
 Academy Award-winning special effects supervisor John Richardson, and his team had to transform the neighborhoods into a winter wonderland to set the snowbound Christmas scene.
 Filming finished on March 14, 2000.
 The Family Man was the first collaboration between Ratner and Academy Award-nominated cinematographer Dante Spinotti.
 They later worked together on Red Dragon, After the Sunset, X-Men: The Last Stand, Tower Heist and Hercules.

 Release

 Box office

-The Family Man opened at #3 at the North American box office making $15.1 million in its opening weekend, behind What Women Want and Cast Away, which opened at the top spot.
+The Family Man opened at #3 at the North American box office making $15.1 million in its opening weekend, behind What Women Want and Cast Away, the latter of which opened at the top spot.
 After 15 weeks in release, the film grossed $75,793,305 in the US and Canada and $48,951,778 elsewhere, bringing the film's worldwide total to $124,745,083.